 Places to visit in Jeju Island

-The water is chilly even in the summer so its not a big deal that you aren’t allowed to swim here.
+The water is chilly even in the summer so it’s not a big deal that you aren’t allowed to swim here.
 Pause in front for a photo or wade through the shallows to use the rocks as a tripod like I did.
-Head to any of Jeju’s beautiful beaches if you want to take a dip afterwards.
-(Hwanguji, Gimnyeong Sonsegi & Udo were our favorite beaches)
+Head to any of Jeju’s beautiful beaches if you want to take a dip afterward.
+(Hwanguji, Gimnyeong Sonsegi & Udo were our favorite beaches) Every entry in this list of things to do in Jeju Island is special in its own way.

-Udo Island is another must see stop and can only be accessed by boat from Jeju’s easetern edge.
-Its a short 30 minute ferry ride or you can even take a submarine across for a premium.
+Udo Island is another must-see stop and can only be accessed by boat from Jeju’s eastern edge.
+It’s a short 30-minute ferry ride or you can even take a submarine across for a premium.
 The island is pristine and reminds me of Ulleungdo’s rural farmland with a crystal coastline.
 A solitary mountain stands watch over this tiny islet littered with peanut farms.
-We rented bikes and took a 19km loop around Udo stopping at beaches, lighthouses and viewpoints along the way.
+We rented bikes and took a 19km loop around Udo stopping at beaches, lighthouses, and viewpoints along the way.

 Make sure you bring your bathing suit to Udo!
 Swimming is the perfect way to chill out after biking up a sweat.
-If you bring an international driver’s liscense you can rent a cute little 3 wheeled car or stand up scooter instead.
+If you bring an international driver’s license you can rent a cute little 3 wheeled car or stand up scooter instead.
+This is one of the moments from things to do in Jeju Island which made my heart full of joy.

 Jeju Island South Korea

 Don’t miss Geomeolle Beach!
+It is most important in all things to do in Jeju Island.
 It’s a stunning scene that epitomizes #Earthporn and photos don’t come close to doing it justice.
 Geommeolle is a black sand beach that leads into a cave along the lower coast while giant striated cliffs grab your attention.
 A green rooftop houses a stoic lighthouse to keep sailors safe as waves crash through this gorgeous landscape

 Seongsan Ilchulbang – Sunrise Peak a UNESCO World Heritage Site